 Please note that we follow a standard naming of accounts per CU:

-Send a copy of the letter of request to this email address: [email protected].
+Send a copy of the letter of request to ITDC-Director via the UP Document Routing System (DRS).

 A: First, kindly check your spam folder.
-The UP Mail credentials are sent in bulk during batch processing, and sometimes Google mistakes the emails sent as spam.
+The UP Mail credentials are sent in bulk during batch processing, and sometimes your email provider mistakes the emails sent as spam.
 Please check your spam folders and check to see if your UP Mail account details have already been sent there.

 If not, you may send a request to ICT Technical Support at https://ictsupport.up.edu.ph/ and request for a follow-up regarding the status of your account.
-For questions regarding UP Mail and/or follow up on requests, you may call us at (02) 376-3100.
-UP ITDC office is open from Monday to Friday, 8:00 AM – 5:00 PM (except on holidays).
+For questions regarding UP Mail and/or follow up on requests, please contact your CU IT Office.